SatyamPandey07/Product-Agent-Suite/README.md

 # Product Agent Suite

-A collection of autonomous AI agents built using the **Google Antigravity SDK** and Python.
+A collection of autonomous AI agents built using the **Google SDK** and Python.

 ---